 Emerging infectious diseases rapidly rise to prevalence and spread quickly across a population.
 In order to minimize their impact on public health, scientists must reach across geographical and organizational boundaries to share data that will help the global research community understand, contain, and ultimately cure aggressive infectious diseases.
 This type of large scale collaboration requires a robust research platform to centralize data and facilitate the shared generation of insight.

-LabKey is helping teams around the globe combat emerging infectious diseases by providing a web-based platform to help overcome key collaboration challenges, including:
+LabKey is helping teams around the globe combat emerging infectious diseases by providing a web-based data management platform to help overcome key collaboration challenges, including:

 Integrating Heterogeneous Data

 Scientists, public health officials, and medical professionals must be able to collect and integrate data from multiple sources (clinics, labs, etc.) in order to develop a comprehensive understanding of an emerging infectious disease.
 By housing data in one centralized location, researchers and collaborators can improve pathogen tracking and disease surveillance.

 LabKey Server facilitates the collection and integration of data from a variety of sources by providing:

 - Specialized import tools to integrate data from a variety of immunoassay types, including ELISA/ELISpot, luminex and flow cytometry